pavel-2020/devextreme-documentation/concepts/05 Widgets/Sankey/00 Overview.md

-The **Sankey** is a widget that visualizes the flow magnitude between value sets.
+The **Sankey** is a UI component that visualizes the flow magnitude between value sets.
 The values are connected.
 A wider connection denotes a higher flow magnitude.

 Start configuring the **Sankey** by binding it to your data source.
 Refer to the articles in the [Data Binding](/concepts/05%20Widgets/Sankey/03%20Data%20Binding '/Documentation/Guide/Widgets/Sankey/Data_Binding/') section for more information.